ondat/documentation/docs/operations/licensing.md

 ## Free Trial

-You can use Ondat for free without any restrictions for 3 months.
+You can use Ondat for free without any restrictions for 1 month.

 ## Free Forever